Tan123456964/CIS527-JAVA-P1/README.md

 ### FUNCTIONS USED
 - writeToClient; used to invoke the BufferedWriter function to write to the buffer, create a new line and then flush out the buffer.
-- writeToFile; used to write the word of the day string to the word.txt file.
+- writeToFile; used to write the word of the day string to the word.txt file without overwriting the original content.
-- HashMap; used to store the key-value pairs for the usernames and passwords.
+- readFromFile; used to read data from the word.txt file and store them in an array list.
-- ArrayList; used to read data from file and store them in a dynamic array.
+- writeToServer: used to send messages from the client to the server.

 ### PROJECT DESCRIPTION
 The programs are written in java programming language and can be run on either a linux or unix environment.
 There is a client "Client.java" as well as server "Server.java" program.
 The communication between the server and client happens through TCP using the port number 6333.
 The server receives requests through this socket, acts on those requests, and returns the results to the requester.
 The client also creates a socket in the internet domain, send requests to the server IP of a computer specified on the command-line, and receive responses through this socket from the server.
 Only one connection between a client and the server is possible at this time.